sanchopanda/keyux/README.md

 The [`role="listbox"`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/listbox_role)
-is used for lists from which a user may select one or more items which are static and, unlike HTML <select> elements, may contain images.
+is used for lists from which a user may select one or more items which are static and, unlike HTML elements, may contain images.

 ```html
 <ul role="listbox">